texastony/aws-encryption-sdk-java/README.md

 ## Getting Started

 ### Required Prerequisites
-To use this SDK you must have:
+To use the AWS Encryption SDK for Java you must have:

 * **A Java 8 or newer development environment**